 While on our way to the Trinity Site in New Mexico, I poured over our route.
 Texas… well.
 Texas is big.
 And while I’ve been to a lot of it, I had never traveled to the West Texas area near El Paso.
 It is sometimes called “Big Bend Country” after our flashiest national park.
-But Big Bend is down on the border of Mexico, and we have another often forgotten national park called the Guadalupe Mountains up on the border of New Mexico.
+But Big Bend is down on the border of Mexico, and we have another often forgotten national park in Texas called the Guadalupe Mountains up on the border of New Mexico.
 And I was determined to get there!

 Located in the Guadalupe Mountains, Guadalupe Mountains National Park contains the highest spot in Texas. – Guadalupe Peak.
 Clearly, there is a naming structure at work here.